 The cornea and lens of the eye refract and direct light to the retina, which is located in the back of the eye.
-Light impulses then propagate through the optic nerve and to the brain to interpret what you see.
+Light impulses then propagate through the optic nerve and the brain to interpret what you see.
 When the cornea is irregularly shaped, light does not refract (bend) properly, leading to a blurry or distorted image.
 Refractive conditions, such as nearsightedness (myopia) and farsightedness (hyperopia), are common among people of all ages and are often addressed with corrective lenses.
-In some cases, however, refractive surgery may be desired to improve vision and reduce an individual's reliance on eyeglasses or contact lenses.
+In some cases, however, refractive surgery in Delray Beach, FL may be desired to improve vision and reduce an individual's reliance on eyeglasses or contact lenses.

 Refractive Surgery Reviews

 "Thank you for my second fabulous cataract surgery I am so excited to not wear contacts or glasses Thank you Dr Rothchild for being the BEST!!!"- A.S. / Google / Mar 03, 2020